Autumn Fest

 Karlene & Arnold Goodluck (Dinè) jewelry

 For the 3rd year we will have the People’s Choice Artists award, with a cash prize going to the top 3 winners, so come out and vote for your favorite artist.
 2024 winners Eric & Charlatta Greenstone, Roger Perkins and Matagi Sorenson will be in attendance with their incredible work.
+We will announce the 2025 People’s Choice Winners at 3:30 pm.
 Thank you to Amerind donors for making this award possible.

 With food from: Cj’s Navajo Frybread & La Unica Food Truck